Basics & Renting a Car

 in the US.

-ethanol respectively; again, check to see what your vehicle can use.
+contains.
+Again, check to see what your vehicle can use-- on newer

-will typically be a couple of diesel nozzles as well-- both
+will typically be a couple of diesel nozzles as well.

-are usually the same grade of fuel, but one has additives to help clean
+Often, both will be the same grade of fuel, but one has additives

 that fuel is dispensed (and priced) by the liter.